 Currently, I work both at Leiden University and at the University of Amsterdam.

-In Leiden I work as a lecturer in the Algorithms and Software Technology research programme at the Leiden Institute of Advanced Computer Science (LIACS), the computer science department within the Faculty of Science of Leiden University.
-I teach a master course on Social Network Analysis in the fall semester and a bachelor course on Business Intelligence in the spring semester.
+In Leiden I work as an assistant professor at the Leiden Institute of Advanced Computer Science (LIACS), the computer science department of Leiden University.
+I teach a master course on Social Network Analysis in the fall semester and a bachelor course on Business Intelligence and Process Modelling in the spring semester.

 I was pleasantly surprised to receive the "Teacher of the Year 2016" award from the Faculty of Science of Leiden University.
 I gratefully thank the students who nominated me, as well as those who have chosen to finally elect me as the winner.
 If you have any suggestions as to how I can spend the EUR 2500 associated with this award on teaching-related activities, let me know!

 With the UvA CORPENT group we are organzing a mini-symposium for academics, journalists and ngo's at SPUI25 in Amsterdam.
 The event relates to our recent work on corporate ownership networks in which we found that the Netherlands is the largest foreign investment conduit in the world, i.e., the Netherlands is used by multinationals to invest in other countries, and to transfer profits across their corporate structures.
 Registration is required.

 This newly started research project aims to investigate data-driven modelling techniques from both computer science and economics in order to devise new methods, techniques and algorithms for determining official economic statistics.
 The project is a collaboration between Centraal Bureau voor de Statistiek (CBS), the University of Amsterdam and Leiden University.